Keene's cement plaster

-Keene's Cement Plaster or Keene's cement is a hard plaster formulation, primarily used for ornamental work.
-Alternate names are Martin's cement and Parian cement.
+Keene's cement plaster or Keene's cement is a hard plaster formulation, primarily used for ornamental work.
+Alternative names are Martin's cement and Parian cement.
 It is a calcined formulation of regular calcium sulfate plaster with an alum admixture.
 The compound gives a hard finish that can be polished.
 The product was developed by Richard Wynn Keene and patented in 1838.